 We’ve all been there.
 Whether it’s a double booking in the diary, travel delays or cancellation of appointments due to illness.
 Sometimes things just don’t go according to plan.
 Whilst it may be tempting to brush it under the carpet, a non-conformance no matter how big or small should be viewed as an opportunity for improvement.

 A non-conformance is anything that has happened that shouldn’t have.
-It could be an issue with an internal process, a supplier’s performance or even a customer complaint and unfortunately, the process is sometimes viewed in a bad light.
+It could be an issue with an internal process, a supplier’s performance or even a customer complaint and unfortunately, the process is often viewed negatively.

-There are times where some individuals will see raising a non-conformance as a ‘weakness’ or they may want to avoid getting either themselves or a colleague in to trouble.
+There are times where some individuals will see raising a non-conformance as a ‘weakness’ and they may want to avoid getting either themselves, or a colleague in to trouble.
 But we must remember that we’re all human, mistakes happen and the reality is that no business runs without error.

-By logging a non-conformance you can identify trends which is critical to ‘continual improvement’, one of the key focuses of any management system and ISO 9001 in particular.
+By logging a non-conformance you can identify trends which are critical to continual improvement, one of the key focuses of any management system and ISO 9001 in particular.

-Once a non-conformance has been raised, you can take corrective action and prevent the chance of reoccurrence.
+Once a non-conformance has been raised, you can identify the root cause of the issue and then take corrective action to prevent the chance of re-occurrence.
 These corrective actions could be a change in procedure, providing staff training or improving communication with your customers.
-These actions will help you:
+These actions will ultimately help you to:

 ISO Quality Services Ltd are proud to specialise in the implementation and certification of the Internationally recognised ISO and BS EN Management Standards.

 Do you want to get ahead of your competition?
 Win more tenders or save time and money on reoccurring issues?
 Contact us today on 0330 058 5551 or email email@example.com.

 Alternatively, you can request a quote by filling out our enquiry form and a member of our team will be in touch shortly.